 Kelly lives in Mill Creek with her husband, Mark, and daughter, Page.

 Katie began dancing at Pacwest in 2013, and graduated from the PacWest Performing Company in 2015.
 Her two younger sisters are both active members of the Pacwest Performing Company.
-Katie began working as an administrative assisstant shortly before graduating from Lake Stevens High School in June of 2015.
+Katie began working as an administrative assistant shortly before graduating from Lake Stevens High School in June of 2015.
 She was promoted to office manager in 2017.
 Katie is very excited to be able to continue her love for dance from behind the scenes.

-Ashley started dancing with Pacwest when they first opened in 2004.
+Ashley started dancing with PacWest when we first opened in 2004.
 She participated in company as well as recreational classes that included ballet, tap, hip hop, jazz, and many other styles.
 After her time at Pacwest, she continued to participate in hip hop with her high school dance team.
 Following high school, Ashley joined various hip hop dance groups to continue following her passion for dance.
 She currently teaches beginner/intermediate hip hop and is very excited to come back to work for Pacwest.

 Ashley has recently graduated from Eastern Washington University with a BA in Outdoor Recreation along with a minor in Challenge Course Management.
 In Ashley's spare time she enjoys hiking, backpacking, rock climbing, dancing (of course), and spending time with her pups.